rconstanzo/karma/README.md

 For the mac version (.mxo) there are 2 versions of the external included (along with the help file).
 The (b) version is the 32/64bit version that will run in any version of Max (versions 5 or 6 or 7, 32 or 64 bit).
 The non-b version is a purely 64-bit external.
 The features in both are the same.
 The windows version comes in the form of a 32-bit version (.mxe) and a 64-bit version (.mxe64).

 Version 1.5 (current development version, fully functional):
 OS X only for now, 32 & 64 bit UB (.mxo).
 Like version 1.4 - feature additions and bug fixes.
-Up to 4 channels operation, optional audio rate sync outlet (object arg #3 flag), state-machine added to data (list) outlet, etc. pete takes over (from raja) from here.
+Up to 4 channels operation, optional audio rate sync outlet (object arg #3 flag), state-machine added to data (list) outlet, etc.

 Version 2.0 (future version):
 Soon.